medaniel93/DigitalAthenaeus/homer/editor-notes.md

 Three columns of data:

 1. **ID**.
 A unique identifier for this instance of Homeric text-reuse.
+This will be automatically generated anon.
 1. **Athenaeus URN**.
 A CTS URN identifying the precise span of text in question.
 1. **Text Content**.
 The portion of the Athenaeus text, identified above, that is the Homeric text-reuse.
 This may be the whole of text identifed by the CTS URN, or may be a portion of it.
 1. **Homer URN**.
 A CTS-URN identifying book and line of the Homeric poem quoted or paraphrased.